 All undergraduate students can apply for an exam deferral through Minerva by going to Student Menu > Student Record Menu>Deferred Exam Application.

 Arts and Science students can bring supporting documentation to Service Point.
 All other students should go to their respective Student Affairs Office.

-Students in Arts, Science, Engineering, Law, Management, Education, Agriculture + Education requesting a deferral for the first time will be granted one without a medical note.
+Students in Arts, Science, Engineering, Law, Management, Education, Agriculture + Environmental Science requesting a deferral for the first time will be granted one without a medical note.

 For information about the location of your Student Affairs Office, where to seek academic advising, and important deadlines, Click Here!

 If you receive a failing grade in a course but are still in good academic standing, you may be eligible to write a supplemental exam which will count for a large part of your final grade.

 For more information about supplemental exams Click Here!

 - What if I need things like a quieter space or more time to write exams?

 The Office for Students with Disabilities can arrange services like alternate exam rooms and longer exam times.